PhilipYip1988/python-tutorials/matplotlib_library/readme.md

 ## Procedural Programming Syntax

 An `ndarray` is typically used to store data used for plots.
-The following imports are comonly used:
+The following imports are commonly used:

 ```python
 In [1]: import numpy as np